Auckland's leaky pipes lose more water than the city saves

 "It's really frustrating that at a time Watercare are talking about conserving water and that we're in a drought, that water's just going down the drain."

-Auckland's waterpipe network is vast.
-Jaduram and board chairwoman Margaret Devlin said leakage was inevitable; it was more a question of what level of could be accepted or was economical.
+Auckland's piped water network is vast.
+Jaduram and board chair Margaret Devlin said leaks were inevitable; it was more a question of what level of could be accepted or was economical.

 'We should have woken up' - Auckland councillor